moodle/devdocs/docs/guides/javascript/reactive/index.md

 Refresh parts of the main element using the state data.
 Delegate logic to subcomponents.

-Go to the section [BaseComponent helpers](#basecomponent-helpers) to learn about some useful methods for simplifying the stateReady code.
+The [BaseComponent helpers](#basecomponent-helpers) section will discuss this in more detail.

   </TabItem>
   <TabItem value="destroy" label="destroy">

-Before the component is unregistered.
+**Called**: before the component is unregistered.

 After this method is called the Component will no longer watch the state or capture the user interactions, even if the component's main DOM element is still present on the page.

 #### The `destroy()` hook